eurostat/JGiscoTools/README.md

-# EuroGeoStat
+# JGiscoTools

-[EuroGeoStat](https://github.com/eurostat/EuroGeoStat) is a Java software library for the manipulation of geographical and statistical data, with a focus on European data produced by [Eurostat](http://ec.europa.eu/eurostat).
+[JGiscoTools](https://github.com/eurostat/JGiscoTools) is a Java software library for the manipulation of geographical and statistical data, with a focus on European data produced by [Eurostat](http://ec.europa.eu/eurostat).

-EuroGeoStat library currently allows:
+JGiscoTools library currently allows:
 - Automatic production statistical maps (with a focus on maps based on Eurostat data and NUTS regions).
 - Various analyses based on NUTS regions and NUTS codes.
 - Some experiments on the combined use of geographical and statistical data such as